antonjan/generator_arduino_controle/README.md

 # Hardware.
 ![esp2866 board](iot_wifi_relay_module.png?raw=true "ESP8266 board")<br>
 Giga Technology (http://www.giga.co.za) is selling a ESP3266 RELAY and opto input board for controlling the Generator.
-Giga Technology (http://www.giga.co.za) also has a n servo unit to controle the chocke of an Petron engin for cold start.
+Giga Technology (http://www.giga.co.za) also has a n servo unit to controle the chocke of an Petrol generator engin for cold start.